-2. Outline of the Implementation Status of Systems to Ensure the Appropriateness of Business Operations a.
-Systems to ensure that Directors and employees perform their duties in compliance with laws, regulations and the Articles of Incorporation
+II.
+Outline of the Implementation Status of Systems to Ensure the Appropriateness of Business Operations

+A. System to ensure that the execution of duties by Directors and employees complies with laws and regulations and the Articles of Incorporation

 1) Compliance system